Woman Wants To Rehome A Dog Her Husband Brought Home, But Doesn’t Take Care Of

 Practical recommendations for this couple include setting a designated time to discuss pet care responsibilities openly.

 From a behavioral perspective, the husband's reluctance to take responsibility for the dog may reflect deeper issues, such as avoidance of commitment or fear of responsibility.
-Psychologists note that these behaviors often manifest in various forms, especially when individuals struggle with their roles within relationships.
+These behaviors often manifest in various forms, especially when individuals struggle with their roles within relationships.

 Identifying these patterns can be the first step toward addressing underlying conflicts.
 Couples therapy can provide a safe space to explore these dynamics and develop strategies for collaboration in pet care.